 Since Epsom salt is sometimes used to make blisters heal faster, this can also apply to blisters from herpes outbreaks.
 It works by drying up the blisters faster.
 An Epsom salt herpes remedy can:

 - Relieve the pain of outbreaks, and

 - Speed up the healing time.

 - Some people also report that it relieves itching.

 - Potentially reduce stress that leads to outbreaks.

 How to: Fill a bathtub with a comfortable temperature of water, and pour in a couple of cups full of Epsom salt as it fills.
 Stir up the water to make sure the salt dissolves and doesn’t just sit at the bottom of the tub.
 Soak for 10-30 minutes for maximum skin absorption and pain relief.
 When done, you can dry the genital area with a blow-dryer on a lukewarm setting.
 This especially helps if a towel is too irritating to the area, but you don’t need to do so if this doesn’t apply to you.

 How Much Epsom Salt to Use

 Two cups of Epsom salt to a gallon is sometimes recommended, though others will use two cups in a bath.
-If you use Epsom salts frequently, you can easily buy bulk Epsom salt from Amazon at sizes of five pounds or even twenty pounds delivered to you with free shipping.
-Here are some popular Epsom salt products on Amazon.com:
+If you use Epsom salts frequently, you can easily buy bulk Epsom salt online at sizes of five pounds or even twenty pounds delivered to you with free shipping.
+Here is a popular product: